ProgrammersForABetterTomorrowYesterday/avocadorm/README.md

 #Avocadorm

-Avocadorm is an [object-relational mapper](http://en.wikipedia.org/wiki/Object-relational_mapping) (ORM), used to link database tables to Dart objects.
+Avocadorm is an [object-relational mapper](http://en.wikipedia.org/wiki/Object-relational_mapping) (ORM), used to link database tables to [Dart](http://www.dartlang.org/) objects.
 Its main focus is to be easy and quick to use.
 This is achieved by placing all database-related information in the Entity class.
-Written in [Dart](http://www.dartlang.org/).

 * [Homepage](http://www.magnetfruit.com/avocadorm) (not valid yet)
 * [Documentation](http://www.magnetfruit.com/avocadorm/doc) (not valid yet)